 If you have savings or assets over £23,250, you will have to pay the full cost of any services you receive or arrange services yourself.

 If you have less than £23,250, you will be offered a financial assessment as you may have to pay a contribution towards any care that you receive.
-The amount you pay for services will depend on your individual financial circumstances and the cost of the services that.
-If applicable, you will be referred to the financial assessment team who will ask you for details of your finances including bank statements.

 8.2 Financial assessment